churchlab/ml-ami-builder/README.md

+# ml-ami-builder

-# Packer and related scripts for configuring AWS GPU machines with CUDA Drivers
+Packer and related scripts for configuring AWS GPU machines with nvidia driver and docker.
+Users of the AMI should then use the nvidia or Tensorflow docker files which handle installing CUDA, etc.

 ## Latest ami